-Gathering of a detailed client history: When assessing your child’s fluency, I will obtain a detailed case history from you as the primary parent or guardian.
-If your child is older, I may ask them questions.
-I might also gather information from your child’s teacher or other caregivers to see whether there is a difference in speech fluency depending on the situations or environments your child is in.
+Gathering of a detailed client history: When assessing your child’s fluency, we will obtain a detailed case history from you as the primary parent or guardian.
+If your child is older, we may ask them questions.
+We might also gather information from your child’s teacher or other caregivers to see whether there is a difference in speech fluency depending on the situations or environments your child is in.

-Obtaining Fluency Sample(s): During play, interaction and natural conversation with your child, I will obtain at least two fluency samples and write down the number of words that are stuttered.
-I will also document what type of dysfluency is observed: either a word repetition, sound prolongation, repetition of a sound or body movement associated with the dysfluencies.
+Obtaining fluency samples: During play, interaction and natural conversation with your child, we will obtain at least two fluency samples and write down the number of words that are stuttered.
+We will also document what type of dysfluency is observed: either a word repetition, sound prolongation, repetition of a sound or body movement associated with the dysfluencies.

-Reading Passage (if old enough): If your child can read, I will also try to document the number of words that are stuttered on during reading.
+Reading passage (if old enough): If your child can read, we will also try to document the number of words that are stuttered during reading.

-As seen with other speech and language therapy it is important to incorporate your child’s interests into each session.
-I will provide parents and caregivers with strategies that will help your child’s speech fluency.
-Your child will learn strategies to help change the “bumpy speech” into “smooth speech”, strategies to support more fluent speech and they will ultimately learn how to overcome fears or negative feelings associated with their stuttering behaviours.
+As with other speech and language therapy, it is important to incorporate your child’s interests into each session.
+We will provide parents and caregivers with strategies that will help your child’s speech fluency.
+Your child will learn strategies to help change “bumpy speech” into “smooth speech”, strategies to support more fluent speech, and ultimately how to overcome fears or negative feelings associated with their stuttering.